Youngermaster/FAT-MANGO-Preparation/README.md

 # FAT MANGO Preparation

-This repo contains all my coding preparation to get into **FAT MANGO** industries and the _most important thing_, **Learn a lot to Improve my programming skills to be able to Change the World**.
+This repo contains all my coding preparation to get into **FAT MANGO** industries, also for the _ICPC_ competitions, _CodeForces_ contests, and the _most important thing_, **Learn a lot to Improve my programming skills to be able to Change the World**.

 > Note\*: FAT MANGO -> Facebook, Amazon, Twitter, Microsoft, Apple, Netflix, Google, and Oracle.